nwdaudt/munida_seabirds/README.md

-# Changing species occurrences in seasonal seabird assemblages at the Subtropical Frontal Zone off southeast Aotearoa New Zealand
+# Changing species occurrences in seasonal seabird assemblages at the Subtropical Frontal Zone

 This repository hosts code and data from [Daudt *et al.*](https://github.com/nwdaudt/munida_seabirds/tree/main?tab=readme-ov-file#citation) (in review).

-A hard copy of this repository is archived at the [Open Science Framework].
+A hard copy of this repository is archived at the [Open Science Framework](https://osf.io/64vfm/).

 ***
 - Can we define assemblages of seabird species based on water masses at coarse scale (1--100 km)?